-30. Disclosure Checks
+29. Disclosure Checks

-- 30.1 Enhanced DBS and barred list checks are not available for vehicle licensing.
+- 29.1 Enhanced DBS and barred list checks are not available for vehicle licensing.
 We therefore require a basic disclosure from the DBS with every vehicle application.
-Any individual may apply for a basic check and the certificate will disclose any unspent convictions recorded on the Police National Computer (PNC).
-Basic disclosure certificates must be no older than 3 months at the time of application. - 30.2 We will consider whether an applicant or licence holder with a conviction for offences provided in the Appendix B, other than those relating to driving, meet the 'fit and proper' threshold. - 30.3 In many cases individuals who apply to license a vehicle may already be licensed as a driver.
-If an applicant is already a licensed driver they do not need to complete a basic disclosure. - 30.4 Someone who is already licensed a driver is considered fit and proper when considering their suitability to hold a vehicle licence.
-Should the individual cease to hold a driver licence they must apply for a basic certificate immediately and provide it within 5 working days of receiving it. - 30.5 A refusal to license an individual as a driver, or a decision to suspend or revoke a driver licence, does not automatically mean that that individual cannot be issued or continue to hold, a vehicle or private hire vehicle operator licence.
-The decision about the vehicle licence is independent to a driver licence refusal and based on the appropriate information i.e. it should not consider information that would only be available via an enhanced DBS check but it will be based on the disclosed on a basic check. - 30.6 Private hire vehicle operator and vehicle licences may be applied for by a company or partnership.
+Any individual may apply for a basic check and the certificate will disclose any unspent convictions recorded on the Police National Computer (PNC). - 29.2 We will consider whether an applicant or licence holder with a conviction for offences provided in the Appendix B, other than those relating to driving, meet the 'fit and proper' threshold. - 29.3 In many cases individuals who apply to license a vehicle may already be licensed as a driver.
+If an applicant is already a licensed driver they do not need to complete a basic disclosure. - 29.4 Someone who is already licensed a driver is considered fit and proper when considering their suitability to hold a vehicle licence.
+Should the individual cease to hold a driver licence they must apply for a basic certificate immediately and provide it within 7 days of receiving it. - 29.5 A refusal to license an individual as a driver, or a decision to suspend or revoke a driver licence, does not automatically mean that that individual cannot be issued or continue to hold, a vehicle or private hire vehicle operator licence.
+The decision about the vehicle licence is independent to a driver licence refusal and based on the appropriate information i.e. it should not consider information that would only be available via an enhanced DBS check but it will be based on the disclosed on a basic check. - 29.6 Private hire vehicle operator and vehicle licences may be applied for by a company or partnership.
 In those circumstances, we will; apply the 'fit and proper' test to each of the directors or partners in that company or partnership.
 For this to be effective, private hire vehicle operators are required to advise us of any change in directors or partners.

-31. Accessibility
+30. Accessibility

-31.1 We are committed to social inclusion and ensuring a wide variety of opportunities are available to those with mobility difficulties in order to enjoy a high quality of life.
+30.1 We are committed to social inclusion and ensuring a wide variety of opportunities are available to those with mobility difficulties in order to enjoy a high quality of life.
 We fully support the view of the Equality and Human Rights Commission that: